 McGlone Law helps motorcyclists injured in accidents to seek compensation for their injuries.
-Because of their small size and low profile, motorcycles are generally less visible to drivers, making them more prone to certain types of accidents.
-In addition, more than seven out of ten motorcycle accidents in 2017 resulted in some sort of injury, and major factors in these accidents included unsafe speed, following too closely (“tailgating”), and improper passing.
+Because of their small size and low profile, motorcycles are generally less visible to drivers of other vehicles, making them more prone to certain types of accidents.
+In addition, more than seven out of 10 motorcycle accidents in 2017 resulted in some sort of injury, and major factors in these accidents included unsafe speed, following too closely (tailgating) and improper passing.

 Contact us today for a free consultation to start building your case.

 It’s worth mentioning that every precaution should be taken to avoid a motorcycle accident in the first place, such as wearing the proper protective gear: a full-coverage helmet, leather jackets, chaps, long sleeves and pants, and boots.
 However, once you have gotten into a motorcycle accident, the opportunity for prevention is past.
 What you need now is a road map to collect compensation for your injuries or a loved one’s fatal accident.
 Even if you don’t feel injured, do not refuse a medical exam.
 First, seek immediate medical attention.
 Accidental injuries can very easily present themselves in the days and weeks after the incident.

 It is important to collect all the evidence you can at the scene of the accident, such as the following: